ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer. Use the menu to see other pages.

 Targeted therapy for kidney cancer includes:

 Anti-angiogenesis therapy.
 This type of treatment focuses on stopping angiogenesis, which is the process of making new blood vessels.
-Clear cell kidney cancer has a mutation of the VHL gene that causes the cancer to make too much of a certain protein, known as vascular endothelial growth factor (VEGF), which controls the formation of new blood vessels.
+Most clear cell kidney cancers have mutations of the VHL gene, which causes the cancer to make too much of a certain protein, known as vascular endothelial growth factor (VEGF), controlling the formation of new blood vessels.
 VEGF can be blocked with certain drugs.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
-There are 2 ways to block VEGF.
+There are 2 ways to block VEGF, with small molecule inhibitors of the receptors (VEGFR) or with antibodies directed against these receptors.

-One is an antibody called bevacizumab (Avastin), which has been shown to slow tumor growth for people with metastatic renal cell carcinoma.
+One antibody called bevacizumab (Avastin) has been shown to slow tumor growth for people with metastatic renal cell carcinoma.
 Bevacizumab combined with interferon (see “Immunotherapy” below) slows tumor growth and spread.
-A similar drug called bevacizumab-awwb (Mvasi) also has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of kidney cancer.
+There are 2 similar drugs, called bevacizumab-awwb (Mvasi) and bevacizumab-bvzr (Zirabev), that have been approved by the U.S. Food and Drug Administration (FDA) for the treatment of metastatic kidney cancer.
+These are called biosimilars, and they are similar in their action to the original bevacizumab antibody.

 The other way to block VEGF is with tyrosine kinase inhibitors (TKIs).
 Axitinib (Inlyta), cabozantinib (Cabometyx), pazopanib (Votrient), sorafenib (Nexavar), and sunitinib (Sutent) are TKIs that may be used for treatment for clear cell kidney cancer.
 Side effects of TKIs may include diarrhea, high blood pressure, and tenderness and sensitivity in the hands and feet.